hayekw/acegf-ietf-draft/draft-wang-acegf-protocol.md

 to diverse environments such as authentication systems, distributed identities, secure key management, and cryptographic wallets.
-This document defines the core construction, security properties, and interoperability considerations of ACEGF, while application-specific profiles are defined separately.
+This document defines the core construction, security properties, and interoperability considerations of ACE-GF, while application-specific profiles are defined separately.

 --- middle